LaraFB/3-ano/README.md

 - Categorize expenses (For example: Canteen meals, tuition fees, going out, expenses, etc.)
 - Expense summary
 - Expense analysis
-- Establish budgets/limits (reserve or not allow the user to spend more)
+- Establish budgets/limits mothly (reserve or not allow the user to spend more)
 - Notify the user when limits are close to being exceeded

 ##### Features that will not be developed